-Sr. No. Name of Director Designation/Nature of Directorship Number of meetings of CSR Committee held during the year Number of meetings of CSR Committee attended during the year 4.
+Sr. No. Name of Director Name of Director Designation/Nature of Directorship Number of meetings of CSR Committee attended during the year 4.
 Mr. Manish Jaiswal Member - Managing Director & Chief Executive Officer 2 2

 3. Provide the web-link where Composition of CSR committee, CSR Policy and CSR projects approved by the board are disclosed on the website of the Company.